-This is an easy-to-prepare recipe, but it is going to taste like you spent hours at the stove making your family a delightful chicken and potato gnocchi soup.
-You can find the gnocchi in a couple of different places in your supermarket; my local stores sell shelf-stable potato gnocchi in the dry pasta section.
-In higher-end grocery stores, I have seen this sold in the fresh sections where you would pick up a prepared meal.
+The Chicken and Gnocchi soup is going to taste like you spent hours at the stove making your family a delightful chicken and potato gnocchi soup.
+You can find the gnocchi in a couple of different places in your supermarket; my local stores sell shelf-stable potato gnocchi in the pasta isles.
+In higher-end grocery stores, I have seen this sold in the fresh sections where you would pick up a prepared meal, I have even found it available in the frozen section of the grocery store as well.
 Either type of gnocchi will work well.
 Your family will really love this.
 Have a hard time finding gnocchi?
 Make your own homemade potato gnocchi.

 - 1 tablespoon extra virgin olive oil